data61/clkhash/docs/schema.rst

 name          type                     optional description
 ============  ======================   ======== ===========
-ngram         integer                  no       specifies the n in n-gram (the tokenization of the input values). positional    boolean                  yes      adds the position to the n-grams.
-String "222" would be tokenized (as uni-grams) to "1 2", "2 2", "3 2" strategy      :ref:`schema/strategy`   yes      the strategy for assigning bits to the encoding missingValue  :ref:`schema/missingV`   yes      allows to define how missing values are handled
+ngram         integer                  no       specifies the n in n-gram (the tokenization of the input values). strategy      :ref:`schema/strategy`   no       the strategy for assigning bits to the encoding. positional    boolean                  yes      adds the position to the n-grams.
+String "222" would be tokenized (as uni-grams) to "1 2", "2 2", "3 2" missingValue  :ref:`schema/missingV`   yes      allows to define how missing values are handled
 ============  ======================   ======== ===========